Compound engineering for the implementation phase

 The whole file is 17 lines.
 Each @import resolves to a self-contained module:

-Splitting the config this way pays off for three reasons.
-Authoring is local: tweaking the RTK rules touches one 18-line file, not a 500-line monolith.
-Reuse is easy: the same RTK.md ships across machines and into project-level CLAUDE.md files via @~/.claude/RTK.md.
-And the agent gets a clean mental model of what each module is for, because each file is named after the tool it describes rather than the agent behaviour it shapes.
+Splitting the config this way keeps edits local.
+Tweaking the RTK rules touches one 18-line file, not a 500-line monolith.
+The same RTK.md can ship across machines and into project-level CLAUDE.md files via @~/.claude/RTK.md.
+The file names also give the agent a clean mental model: each module is named after the tool it describes, not the behaviour it nudges.

 Trimming the agent’s own output with CLAUDE-TOKEN-EFFICIENT.md